Mustafa-Lutaaya/ZuHause50/README.md

 3. Clone The Game Repository,Run A MongoDB Instance & Test The MongoDB Connection
 4. Use The CSV File As The Word List For The Game

+***NOTE: USE THE FILES FROM THE SRC FOLDER LOCATED IN THE GAME PLAY FOLDER.
+ITS WHERE THE FINAL COMMITS OF THE RIGHT CODE WERE DONE.
+WHILE IN THE SRC FOLDER STILL, IGNORE THE WORDS&VERBS FOLDER.

 USAGE
 - Run The Game With : python ZuHause.py
 - Create A New Profile Or Log In